This article was originally published on Nov. 13, 2019. It was updated on Nov. 5, 2020.

 9. Test your site for ease of use

-A common website design mantra is to design your site like the user is distracted.
-(A UX designer even offered this service for a few years, after going viral with the idea of drunk website testing).
+A common website design mantra is to design your site like the user is either not web-savvy or.
+(To prove this, a UX designer even offered a viral drunk website testing service).

 While we don’t suggest opening a bottle of wine and A/B testing your site, you can test functionality and make sure it’s as simple and straightforward as possible.